 ROSES FOR REVOLVER

-And it takes 50 of'em to celebrate the release of that other groundbreaking album of 1966 !
-For many, it was Paul Mc Cartney's shining hour with such beauties as 'Eleanor Rigby', 'For No One', 'Got To Get You Into My Life' and 'Here, There & Everywhere' (plus his brilliant lead guitar soli in George's 'Taxman') but John Lennon's tracks like 'I'm Only Sleeping', 'Dr Robert', 'And Your Bird Can Sing' and 'She Said, She Said' were equally influential and... yes, addictive.
+And it takes 50 of'em to celebrate the release of that other groundbreaking album of 1966, pictured above in a scarce Japanese edition on red wax (Apple AP-8443).
+For many, psychedelia began here.
+Without a doubt, it was Paul Mc Cartney's shining hour with such beauties as 'Eleanor Rigby', 'For No One' and 'Here, There & Everywhere' plus the soulful 'Got To Get You Into My Life' (not to mention his brilliant lead guitar soli in George's 'Taxman') but John Lennon's tracks like 'I'm Only Sleeping', 'Dr Robert', 'And Your Bird Can Sing' and 'She Said, She Said' were equally influential and... yes, addictive.